 choice of roughness

-The accuracy of pressure drops through friction will be conditional on this preliminary choice.
-In the case of pipelines carrying water, this choice will be linked to both the nature of the walls, their changes over time and to the physical-chemical properties of the water carried.
+The accuracy of results in friction loss calculations depends on the initially selected roughness coefficient.
+In the case of pipelines carrying water, this choice will be linked to both the nature of the pipe walls, to their changes over time and to the physical-chemical properties of the water carried.

 - Non corrodable smooth pipelines and unlikely deposits

-These conditions will be met with water that is not loaded and that is carried through plastic, asbestos cement, centrifuged cement pipes or pipes made of any non-corrodible material or comprising a smooth lining.
-In practice, k = 0.1 mm will be the applicable roughness in view of the inevitable minimum changes that will take place over time, although k = 0.03 mm will be theoretically accepted in new pipes.
-For all normal materials, roughness k figures are those provided below, applicable to average utilization conditions, inclusive of joints (table 53).
+These conditions will be met with water that is not loaded and that is carried through pipes made of plastic, asbestos cement, centrifuged cement or made of any non-corrodible material or having a smooth lining.
+In practice, k = 0.1 mm will be the applicable roughness in view of the inevitable minimum deterioration that will take place over time, although k = 0.03 mm will be theoretically accepted in new pipes.
+For all usual materials, roughness k figures are those provided below, applicable to average utilisation conditions, inclusive of joints (table 53).

 - Corrodible pipelines and likely deposits